heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 #### Constraints

 In SAPL, decisions can include additional requirements for the PEP to enforce beyond simply granting or denying access.
 SAPL decisions can include constraints, which are additional actions the PEP must perform to grant access.
-If a constraint is optional, it is called an *advice*.
+If a constraint is optional, it is called *advice*.
 If the constraint is mandatory, it is called an *obligation*.

 - *Obligation*, i.e., a mandatory condition that the PEP must fulfil.
 If this is not possible, access must be denied.
 - *Advice*, i.e., an optional condition that the PEP should fulfil.
 If it fails to do so, access is still granted if the original  decision was `permit`.